Mamili (Nkasa Rupara National Park)

-With an area of 320 km² the Mamili National Park (which was renamed to Nkasa Lupala National Park) is one of the smaller game parks in Namibia.
+With an area of 320 km² the Mamili National Park (which was renamed to Nkasa Rupara National Park) is one of the smaller game parks in Namibia.
 It is situated in the most southern parts of the Caprivi Strip, just below the Mudumu National Park and can be reached from Kongola or Katima Mulilo via the C49.

-Wild 4x4 National Park
+Nkasa Rupara - Wild 4x4 National Park in Namibia

-From a touristic point of view the Mamili National Park is even less developed than the Mudumu National Park to the north.
+From a touristic point of view the Nkasa Rupara National Park is even less developed than the Mudumu National Park to the north.
 Reason for this is mainly the difficult accessibility of the Park.
 The Park is situated in Namibias highest rainfall area and during the rainy season up to 80% of the Park is flooded.

 Camping is possible within the Park; however there are no marked campsites and everything has to be taken along as there are no facilities.